ghostarafat/assignment11/README.md

-eTuitionBd - Tuition Management System
+etutionBd - tution Management System
 Project Overview

-eTuitionBd is a comprehensive Tuition Management System designed for students, tutors, and admins to manage tuition-related activities efficiently.
-This platform provides features for tuition posting, tutor applications, financial tracking, secure payments, and structured communication between students and tutors.
+etutionBd is a comprehensive tution Management System designed for students, tutors, and admins to manage tution-related activities efficiently.
+This platform provides features for tution posting, tutor applications, financial tracking, secure payments, and structured communication between students and tutors.

 Purpose:

-Solve the real problem of finding qualified tutors and verified tuition.
+Solve the real problem of finding qualified tutors and verified tution.

 Reduce friction between students and tutors with automated workflows.